JohnHop/useless_isam/docs/part3.md

 We take the first Record of each page and build the index entry vector jumping **records_per_page** == 23 Records each time.

 Last, we save the vector to a file like we already did before.

+## About indexing and a bit of criticism

+This is a single level indexing with no paging: just a simple sequence of `index_entry_t` and no more.
+We obtained a file 49.008 byte big.
+It is bigger than a single page size chosen before.
+This results in a lot of RAM memory utilization because you will see, during the _isam.exe_ implementation, that we will load the entire index file

+We could add paging support to the index file creation in order to reduce RAM utilization or we could also using multi-level index, recursively applying the index creation step.

 [^1]: Bjarne Stroutrup.
 The C++ Programming Language, ̀§11.4